-These are pictures from a contractor who hired a trencher to carry out irrigation works on a Golf course, near Worcester.
-The contractor was very pleased with the equipment, especially the neatness and speed of the trencher.
-All in all; the contractor believed the use of the trencher saved him three days work.
+These are pictures from a contractor who hired one of our trenchers to carry out irrigation works on a golf course, near Worcester.
+They needed to install some 800m of 63mm pipe at a depth of 750mm The contractor was very pleased with the equipment, especially the neatness and speed of the trencher.
+All in all; the contractor believed the use of the trencher (instead of an excavator) saved him three days work.

 These are pictures for a power supply for a robot lawn mower, near Milton Keynes.
 A new electric supply was required as soon as possible.
 As the client wanted to minimise disruption to his garden, a trencher was the obvious answer.
 A trencher was delivered with an operator and works were completed in two hours.